stevendbarnett/stevendbarnett.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have had the opportunity to instruct the following course.
+I have had the opportunity to instruct the following course:

 Virginia Tech
 ------